alexirpan/alexirpan.github.io/_posts/2016-12-17-dl-philosophy.markdown

 means a big recurrent neural net or LSTM.
 Function learned: $$f(ENGLISH SENTENCE) = TRANSLATION$$

-The image captioning problem.
-Given an image, generate a description of that image.
-(This is important for the blind and visually impaired - Facebook cares about this quite a bit.)
+Say we're a site that hosts a lot of pictures (like Facebook), and we want to cater to the visually impaired.
+These people use screen readers to browse the Internet.
+Given an image, we want to write a caption for that image.

 PICTURE FROM KARPATHY'S PAPER

-The leading approach uses a combination of convnets and RNNs.
+Input set: A collection of images.
+Output set: A description of each image.
+Algorithm: Use a CNN to encode the data into some representation, then have an RNN decode the representation into a setence.
+Function learned: $$f(corgi) = A dog is sitting on a rug.$$

-The programming problem.
-We have a nautral language description of what the program should do, and we want to produce code that implements that algorithm.
+A programmer is bored of implementing design docs.
+They have a document describing the design of the system, and want to produce code that matches the design spce.

 PICTURE

-Right now, the best approach is "hire a team of software engineers".
-No one knows how to do this through machine learning.
-At least, not yet.
+Input set: Documents that describe what the program should do, in English text.
+Output set: Implementations of each of those design docs.
+Algorithm: N/A. The research isn't there yet.

 \* \* \*
 {: .centered }